-The model of the perfect Jewish emperor and its aristocratic descent as well as the model the messianic cross-annihilation of empires were developed by Abravanel after the expulsion of 1492.
-Both participated to overcome the new Sephardic position of exteriority vis-à-vis the expanding Iberian empires.
-The first model made of the Sephardic exiles the heir of a perfect and ancient world empire, devoid of the vices and violence of the current Iberian empires.
-The second model made Israel the future heir of the fifth messianic kingdom after the cross-annihilation of western and eastern empires.
-The past and future empire of the Jews compensated psychologically for their loss of imperial agency.
+Both the model of the perfect Jewish emperor and his aristocratic lineage as well as the messianic model of the mutual annihilation of world empires were developed by Abravanel after the expulsion of 1492.
+Both were developed to overcome the new Sephardic position of exteriority vis-à-vis Iberian expansion.
+The first model transformed the Sephardic exiles into the heirs of a perfect and ancient world empire, devoid of the vices and violence that characterized the Iberian kingdoms of the present.
+The second model cast Israel as the future heir of the fifth messianic kingdom after the western and eastern empires had destroyed each other.
+The past and future empires of the Jews compensated psychologically for the Sephardic fall from grace and their loss of imperial agency.

 Chapter 6: Jewish elitism in the midst of conflicting empires

-In the year 1498, Abravanel completed another ambitious messianic writing, Mashmia Yeshuah (Announcer of Salvation), in the Venetian port city of Monopoli in the Puglia region.
+In the year 1498, Abravanel, then living in the Venetian port city of Monopoli in the Puglia region, completed another ambitious messianic project: Mashmi‘ah yesh‘uah (Announcer of Salvation).
 That same year, Vasco de Gama reached the shores of India.
-Almost a year earlier, he left the Portuguese Kingdom just after King Manuel I ordered the mass conversion of Jews.
-In many aspects, this conjunction of events repeated the one of 1492 – which combined the expulsion and conversion of Jews with the maritime expedition of Columbus.
-The combination of expulsion and imperial expansion featured in Abravanel’s first writings after 1492, but only in reference to the Reconquista of Granada.
-As explained in the former chapter, Abravanel considered the historical changes following 1492 as leading to a Mediterranean clash between the Ottomans and the Christian empires.
-Obsessed by a messianic scenario of revenge focused on the old known world, Abravanel neglected the new historical meaning of maritime expansion in the 1490s toward the Americas and India.
-Yet, as will appears in this chapter, this denial of the new Iberian discoveries began to give way in the first years of the 16th centuries to new attitudes and ideas, out which Abravanel was to form a new Jewish positioning vis-à-vis the Iberian empires.
+Almost a year earlier, the explorer had left the Portuguese Kingdom soon after King Manuel I had ordered the mass conversion of the Jews.
+In many respects, this conjunction of events repeated the events of 1492 – a year marked by the expulsion and conversion of the Jews as well as the groundbreaking, maritime voyage of Christopher Columbus.
+This combination of expulsion and imperial expansion featured in Abravanel’s first writings after 1492, but only insofar as the Reconquista of Granada was concerned.
+As explained at the end of the previous chapter, Abravanel believed that the historical processes taking place after 1492 would ultimately lead to a clash between the Ottoman and the Christian empires.
+Obsessed by a messianic scenario of revenge, focused squarely on the old world, Abravanel neglected the new historical implications of European maritime expansion in the Americas and in India.
+Yet, as will be seen in this chapter, this denial of the new Iberian discoveries began to give way in the first years of the 16th century to new attitudes and ideas, from which Abravanel was able to formulate yet another type of Jewish positioning vis-à-vis the Iberian empires.

 Conflicting attitudes

-In the Announcer of Salvation, the novelty of the Iberian discoveries begins for the first time to appear side by side with Abravanel’s earlier narrative on the apocalyptic war of Edom and Ishmael.
-Explaining verses Isaiah 18:1-2 (Woe to the land shadowed with buzzing wings, which is beyond the rivers of Kush, which sends ambassadors by sea…), Abravanel resorts to the Portuguese expansion along the African shores.
+In his Announcer of Salvation, an awareness of the novelty of the Iberian discoveries begins for the first time to manifest.
+This awareness appears alongside Abravanel’s earlier narrative revolving around an apocalyptic war between Edom and Ishmael.
+Explaining Isaiah 18:1-2 (“Woe to the land shadowed with buzzing wings, which is beyond the rivers of Kush, which sends ambassadors by sea…”), Abravanel begins to elaborate upon the significance of Portuguese expansion along the shores of Africa: